More Pharmacy Software Vendors are Linking to the eHealth Record System

 The Advantages of E-health Record System

-The advantages of the system in the clinical scenario are important and numerous.
+in the clinical scenario are important and numerous.
 The use of electronic health record system provides clinical advantages, such as the following:

 - Easier access to clinical data